jshawl/blackjack-1/README.md

 Once the hand is over, the user can increase their bet, and then use the Deal function to play another hand.

 Unsolved problems: I'm still working on the soft Ace functionality, for when an ace should be equal to 1 rather than 11.
-I'd also like to remove the alert function, and add
+I'd also like to remove the alert function, and add nicer looking cards to the game at some point.
+Additional stylistic updates to make the game board look more like a casino table are possible as well.
+The deck also needs to be reshuffled when there is no longer any cards in the array.

+Likely some additional bugs in game logic that I'm missing from lack of playing.